 Attendance at these lab sessions is mandatory.
 Please arrive well prepared for the lab, having read the description thoroughly.

 Unlike in CS 51 at Pomona, lab work will generally be distinct from the weekly programming assignments, though the lab work will generally be relevant to those longer assignments.
 Instead, we will often use lab time to introduce you to new software tools and techniques that require more hands-on experience to understand.
-You will usually need to submit your results from the lab by end of the lab period.
+You will usually need to submit your results from the lab by end of the lab day.

 There will be two types of weekly programming assignments: individual programs and team programs.
 All programs assigned